-- Notifications, such as text messages and emails, when a power event occurs.
+Notifications, such as text messages and emails, whenever an unexpected power event happens.

-- Advanced capabilities in virtual environments.
-This includes integration into VMware’s, ESXi and vSphere, Microsoft’s Hyper-V and Nutanix Ready Acropolis Hypervisor (AHV).
+Advanced capabilities in useful virtual environments.
+This includes integration into software such as VMware’s, ESXi and vSphere, Microsoft’s Hyper-V and Nutanix Ready Acropolis Hypervisor (AHV).

-- Remote monitoring by service personnel from your UPS manufacturer.
+Remote monitoring by service personnel from your UPS systems manufacturer.